clear-synthesis-labs/rsi-blockchain-whitepaper/README.md

-# RSI-Blockchain: A Cryptographic Framework for Safe Recursive Self-Improvement
+# RSI-Blockchain: A Cryptographic Architecture for Safe Recursive Self-Improvement

+**Version:** 1.0
+**Status:** Early Research Draft
+**Author:** clear-synthesis-labs

+---

+## Overview
+RSI-Blockchain is a proposed framework that combines **Bitcoin-style Proof-of-Work**,
+**zero-knowledge Proof-of-Learning (PoL)**, and **auditable model-state transitions**
-This repository contains an early-stage research draft proposing a cryptographic architecture for **safe recursive self-improvement (RSI)** in artificial intelligence.
+to enable **safe recursive self-improvement (RSI)** in advanced AI systems.

-The core idea:
+Modern AI systems can rapidly update themselves.
+Without transparency or verification,
+this creates risks: uncontrolled capability growth, hidden behavioral changes,
+or adversarial fine-tuning.
+RSI-Blockchain aims to solve this by enforcing:

+- **Verifiable learning steps (PoL)**
+- **Tamper-proof model state transitions**
+- **External difficulty limits on improvement speed**
+- **Public auditability and consensus verification**

+---

+## Core Concepts

+### 🔹 1.
+Proof-of-Learning (PoL)
-- **Proof-of-Learning (PoL)**: A verifiable cryptographic proof that a model update followed an allowed training process.
+A zero-knowledge proof that a model update was:
+- computed correctly,
+- applied to committed data,
+- and followed an allowed training rule.

+PoL makes learning *auditable*.

+### 🔹 2.
+Difficulty Enforcement
+A Bitcoin-like difficulty target adds:
-- **Difficulty Enforcement**: A Bitcoin-style computational cost to prevent uncontrolled or excessively rapid self-improvement.
+- computational cost to each self-improvement step,
-- **Public Verifiability**: Every update is transparent, auditable, and tamper-resistant.

-## Contents
-- `rsi-blockchain-whitepaper.md` — Full technical draft
-- Future folders (`/spec`, `/code`) will include:
+- rate-limiting,
+- and protection against uncontrolled growth.

+### 🔹 3.
+Consensus Validation
+Each block contains:
+- model state hash
-  - PoL prototype designs
+- PoL
-  - Difficulty adjustment functions
-  - Validation logic
+- difficulty
+- ethical constraint vector (optional module)

+Nodes accept a block only if:
-  - Reference implementations
+- PoL verifies,
+- difficulty target is met,
+- model transition is valid.

+---

+## Repository Structure

+/
+├─ rsi-blockchain-whitepaper.md # Full technical draft
+├─ README.md # This file
+├─ /spec # (Planned) formal specifications
+├─ /code # (Planned) PoL prototype, simulators
+└─ /examples # (Planned) block format examples

+yaml
+コードをコピーする

+---

 ## Status
-This is an **open research proposal**, not a finalized specification.
+This project is an **open, early-stage conceptual proposal**.
-Feedback and formal critique are welcome.
+It is *not* production-ready and should be treated as research material.

+---

 ## License
-MIT License (recommended for public scientific drafts).

-## Disclaimer
-This project is *not* an endorsement of deploying self-improving AI systems.
-The goal is to explore technical mechanisms for **verifiability**, **auditability**,
-and **controlled improvement**, inspired by cryptographic systems such as Bitcoin.
+MIT License.